 Run the class and you will see it is now executable.

-'''

-$ java Minter
+Hitting the F2 button in your class's code window automatically causes the java command to be placed at the prompt.

-Minter, IDNumber = 1
+java Minter Minter, IDNumber = 1

-'''

 Observe that we made a tacit call to a method of the class Minter.
 To use the class, we had to create an instance m of Minter first.
 When we called System.out.println, we made a tacit call to m.toString().
 You cannot make naked (no-instance) methods calls to non-static methods in main.
 You can, however, see the private parts of instances of the class.